pmbrull/argo-java-examples/README.md

 NAME                  AGE   LAST RUN   NEXT RUN   SCHEDULE    TIMEZONE   SUSPENDED cron-whalesay-b4nqt   55s   N/A        23m        5 * * * *              false
 ```

+## List Cron Workflows

+We can also list using the SDK.
+Running the `ListCronWorkflows` class will give us the same result as above.

 # Argo Client Dependency